Gale Review Team

 While reviewing the content recently loaded into the online archive The Stuart and Cumberland Papers from the Royal Archives Windsor Castle, one document caught my eye: a plan of a journey with daily stops for meals or a night’s rest.
 Descriptions of journeys and itineraries, plotting out where someone travelled at a particular time, especially from earlier centuries, can transport me back to that time – placing my feet on that road or piazza, in that carriage or train – to experience the same journey in my imagination.

 But what did this one document tell us?
 There is a date at the top with the title of the document “Parti de Rome pour Bologna le 6 Juillet 1727” (Departure from Rome for Bologna, 6 July 1727).
-The document itself is now bound in a volume of Monthly Chronicle (p.17), the papers of the Stuart Court of James II in exile and his heirs.
+The document itself is now bound in a volume of The Stuart Papers, the papers of the Stuart Court of James II in exile and his heirs.

 The itinerary starts: